-Preparing your jars and lids for canning is a very important step in the canning process.
+Preparing jars and lids for canning is a very important step in the canning process.

-Washing the Jars: If none of these are present, wash your jars (old or new) in hot, soapy water and rinse thoroughly, or run them through the dishwasher.
+If no flaws are are present, wash your jars (old or new) in hot, soapy water and rinse thoroughly, or run them through the dishwasher.

 Tip: Do not use anything abrasive on your jars as this may damage the glass.